Bluehost vs DreamHost Comparison (2026 Update)

 High renewal rates: Bluehost is definitely the worst offender of this, but both providers (and, really, all web hosts to some extent) jack up the price after your introductory contract period expires.

 Scalable hosting options: Both Bluehost and DreamHost give you plenty of room to grow without having to change hosting providers down the road.
 Most beginners can start with a shared hosting solution and then upgrade to a higher plan tier or move to a different type of hosting by the same provider.
-In addition to shared hosting plans, you’ll find options for VPS hosting, cloud hosting, and dedicated server hosting from both of these web hosts.
+In addition to shared hosting plans, you’ll find options for VPS hosting and dedicated servers from both providers.
+Bluehost also offers a managed WordPress cloud line; DreamHost offers developer-friendly cloud servers (DreamCompute) and object storage.

 Risk-free sign-up: As high-quality hosting services, both Bluehost and DreamHost stand behind their offerings with a money-back guarantee.
 So if you’re unhappy or the service falls short of expectations, you can cancel and get your money back.
-Bluehost offers customers a 30-day grace period from the signup day to cancel for a full refund, and DreamHost’s guarantee extends to an industry-leading 97 days.
-It’s worth noting that both these policies strictly apply to hosting services, and you can’t be refunded for a domain name you’ve purchased.
+Bluehost offers a 30-day window for hosting refunds.
+DreamHost’s guarantee extends to 97 days on new shared hosting plans (different terms apply to VPS, dedicated, DreamPress, and cloud services).
+It’s worth noting that both these policies apply to hosting services, and you can’t be refunded for a domain name you’ve purchased.

 Where Bluehost Shines